McLP2/chatoverflow/README.md

 **Chat Overflow** is a plugin framework, which offers ready-to-use platform integrations for all* major streaming- and social-media-sites.

-**Chat Overflow** enables you to to level up your stream by writing simple, platform-independent plugins in java or scala**.
+**Chat Overflow** enables you to level up your stream by writing simple, platform-independent plugins in java or scala**.

 It's getting even better: The **Chat Overflow** license allows you to sell your custom plugins, creating new services for other streamers.